caestradaa/covid_fatality_in_Col/README.md

 ### Categorization of Cases by Age Group:
-In order to calculate the fatality rate of each group we created a VIEW called `Casos_con_grupo_etario` from the main dataset `Casos`.
+In order to calculate the fatality rate of each group we created a SQL View called `Casos_con_grupo_etario` from the main dataset `Casos`.
 ```python
 %%sql
 CREATE VIEW Casos_con_grupo_etario AS